 It appears that the energy efficiency finance industry is now expanding and gaining traction and resembles how the residential solar industry looked a few years ago. - the process of taking assets and converting them into securities for market transactions - is an important part of this shift.

 According to Cisco DeVries, president and CEO of Renewable Funding, the residential energy efficiency market is really a home energy improvement market.
 Its value is over $40 billion per year.
-He said it is important to consider “how to capture those decision moments” when a homeowner is calling a contractor to replace a piece of equipment such as an HVAC system.
+He said it is important to consider “how to capture those decision moments” when a homeowner is calling a contractor to replace a piece of equipment such as an system.

 Is Energy Efficiency Finance Poised for Dramatic Growth?

 DeVries said the foundation for a new asset class has been built.
 He said companies can start to capture a large portion of the $40 billion annual market during the next couple of years now that the first deals have been structured.

 Also, DeVries said, the small early-stage energy efficiency loans will continue to provide data to financiers and developers, providing more payment data and allowing more traditional investors and institutions to jump on board.

 Bruce Schlein, vice president of corporate sustainability at Citibank, said his company has recently helped the industry build scale by structuring two securitized transactions with Renewable Funding and Kilowatt Financial, using two distinct structures.

 Dan Pillemer, chairman and CEO of Kilowatt Financial, said his company is providing up to 12-year unsecured residential energy efficiency loans nationwide.
 Similarly, DeVries said Renewable Funding is offering up to a 10-year term on its Pennsylvania and Kentucky energy efficiency loans.